These are the general coursework guidelines for all psychology graduate students.

 Area Group Coursework Requirements

-Same as general departmental requirements
+Same as general departmental minimum requirements

 Students must take at least 8 courses; two of these courses must be Psychology 610 and 710.
 Note that eight-week courses count as half courses; two half courses are equivalent to one full course.